 9. Try this fun Last Supper Craft from an egg carton.
 Last Supper Craft

-When our kids were growing up, we read specific Scripture during Passion Week.
-If you’d like our list of verses to read each day from Palm Sunday to Easter Sunday, just enter your email below.
+While my kids were growing up, we read specific Scripture during Passion Week.
+If you’d like our list of Easter Bible verses to read each day from Palm Sunday to Easter Sunday, just enter your email below.
 We’ll send it automatically to you.

 Question: How do you celebrate Maundy Thursday or Passover/Last Supper?
 You can leave a comment by clicking here.